Omid2831/PeakMVC-teach/README.md

 * `Sneakers`: This controller handles the sneakers page and includes methods for displaying a list of sneakers and adding new sneakers.
 * `Horloges`: This controller handles the horloges page and includes methods for displaying a list of horloges and adding new horloges.
 * `RijksteZangeres`: This controller handles the rijkste zangeres page and includes methods for displaying a list of rijkste zangeres and adding new rijkste zangeres.
+* `Vulkaan`: This controller handles the vulkaan page and includes methods for displaying a list of vulkaan and adding new vulkaan.

 **Views**